StephenJD/Life-For-Liberia/content/en/01_Apprentice-Training/03_Discipleship Landmarks/D12 Sharing your story_Discipleship Landmarks_m.md

 Motto: Love one another – Go and make disciples

-*This story is long.
-It does not need to be learned perfectly, just well enough to pass the story on, like you would re-tell any story someone told you.*
+This story is long.
+It does not need to be learned perfectly, just well enough to pass the story on, like you would re-tell any story someone told you.

-*The teacher should explore the story with the apprentice using the conclusion questions.*

 ## Luke 8:26-39 Tell how much God has done for you